 The Translation of God’s Name Yahweh / Jehovah

-One of the glaring mistranslations, and probably the most common (5321 times), is surprisingly regarding God’s holy name (YHWH).
-In simple terms, instead of transliterating God’s name, Yahweh, or using it by writing its meaning, “I am,” the translators used the title “LORD.”
-I appreciate the willingness for some versions to use all capitals to distinguish LORD from Lord, but still, a name is a name, but LORD is a title.
+One of the glaring mistranslations, probably the most common (5321 times), is surprisingly regarding God’s holy Name.
+In simple terms, instead of transliterating God’s Name, Yahweh, or using it by writing its meaning, “I am,” the translators used the title “LORD.”
+Some versions use all capitals to distinguish LORD from Lord, but still, a name is a name, but ‘LORD’ is a title like president.
 With a name like Eve, the first time used in Genesis 3:20, the translators attempted to present a pronounceable alliteration from the Hebrew sounds.
 Fair enough, but this was not done with God’s personal name.

 In response to my assertion that using “LORD” instead of God’s Name was a terrible move, a student recently asked me, “How did we, then, end up with it (i.e., such a terrible translation)?”
-Every English translation, including the freer translations and paraphrases like The Living Bible, also use the substitute word “LORD.”
-Since the question sought a reason for doing this, I started working backwards in time to uncover the beginning of its usage.
-I was surprised by my discovery even though I had some understanding of this from previous studies.
+Every English translation, including the freer translations and paraphrases like The Living Bible, uses the substitute word “LORD.”
+Since the question sought a reason for doing this, I started working backward in time to uncover the beginning of its usage.
+I was surprised by my discovery, even though I had some understanding of this from previous studies.

 I started my study by examining various English versions of Genesis 2:4.
 (Note YHWH-Jehovah is in purple here and later.)

 NASB This is the account of the heavens and the earth when they were created, in the day that the LORD God made earth and heaven

 KJV These are the generations of the heavens and of the earth when they were created, in the day that the LORD God made the earth and the heavens,

 NIV This is the account of the heavens and the earth when they were created.
 When the LORD God made the earth and the heavens—